Testing, infection control and PPE

 - links to National and State portals to help connect buyers and sellers of PPE.

-Brisbane South PHN is distributing surgical and P2/N95 masks, and eye protection goggles from the national emergency stockpile on behalf of the Australian Government.
-Stocks of masks and eye protection goggles are limited — thank you for your patience as we process high volumes of PPE requests as quickly as possible.
+Where local commercial supply is not available, Brisbane South PHN is distributing limited quantities of surgical and P2/N95 masks, and eye protection goggles from the NMS on behalf of the Australian Government.
+We will continue to process all PPE requests as quickly as possible.

 PPE Buyers Guide